 “Lightweight; absorbs two to six times its weight in water, but has little water holding capacity; neutral pH; chemically inert; produces an irritating fine dust”Excerpt summarizing characteristics of perlite as a growing medium, Mineral Nutrition of Plants: Principles and Perspectives, by Emanuel Epstein and Arnold J. Bloom

 Proper root aeration is crucial for the healthy growth of your microgreens.
 Even though using peat moss as a base for your growing media may provide some aeration on its own, adding perlite ensures water in the growing container is never more than the amount that your plants need.
 Increased airflow from perlite makes the mix breathable for your plants.
 It’s nice to buy potting soil with the perlite mixed in already (note the dust warning in the quote above.)

 Powdered limestone is added to the best microgreen soil mixes to balance the chemical pH of the media.
 Peat moss and coconut coir can be highly acidic and require buffering with an alkaline substance.

-Organic fertilizers in microgreen growing media is typically sourced from compost, worm castings, or extracts from plants/animals/rocks.
-It is possible to grow microgreens without organic fertilizer, you’ll just be depending only on the nutrients contained in the seed (in an otherwise inert growing medium).
-A gentle organic fertilizer will provide nutrients for longer-lived microgreens without the environmental cost of a synthetic chemical fertilizer.
+Organic fertilizers in microgreen growing media are typically sourced from compost, worm castings, or extracts from plants/animals/rocks.
+It is possible to grow microgreens without organic fertilizer.
+You’ll just be depending only on the nutrients contained in the seed (in an otherwise inert growing medium).
+A gentle organic fertilizer will provide nutrients for longer-lived microgreens without the environmental cost of synthetic chemical fertilizer.

 Mix and match your ingredients to find the perfect fit for your unique needs.
 The whole exercise is not only beneficial for your microgreens but is also a way to learn more about gardening.
 As with pre-mixed products, choose ingredients that are OMRI-Listed and sourced sustainably.